Zum Inhalt springen

 API Architecture in B2B: REST, GraphQL and Message Queues

 In a typical B2B e-commerce landscape, five to ten systems communicate with each other: store, ERP, PIM, CRM, logistics, payment, accounting, and further specialized systems.
 The interfaces between these systems are the nervous system of the digital infrastructure -- and simultaneously the most common source of errors.
-According to a survey by MuleSoft, 89 percent of IT decision-makers state that integration problems slow their company's digitization (MuleSoft, 2024).
+In our experience, IT decision-makers repeatedly cite integration problems as one of the central factors slowing their company's digitization (project experience).
 This article examines the most common API paradigms in the B2B context and shows how robust integration architectures are built.

 REST: The Standard for B2B Store APIs